KWIPPED/approve-wordpress-plugin/readme.txt

 Please visit https://github.com/KWIPPED/approve-wordpress-plugin.

 == Changelog ==
+= 3.0.0 =
+* This update will load version 3.0 of the APPROVE plugin.
+If you are updating from version 2.x.x, there are no upgrade requirements.
+If you are updating from version 1.x.x, please contact KWIPPED for upgrade help.

 = 2.0.4 =
 * Some clients had an inssue with version 2.0.3 loading APPROVE plugin v2.0.